 The Wildlife SOS team from the Bannerghatta Bear Rescue … Read More

 This sloth bear was photographed in Nagarahole Tiger Reserve in July 2011, around 6 PM.
-The bear was very bold and walked in the middle of the main road, near Karmodu junctions.
+The bear was very bold and walked in the middle of the main road, near Karmodu junction.
 Though we knew that the gate near Veranahosahalli closed around 6 PM, we had to limit our speed to 30 km/hr in this area, as we knew a lot of animals were active.
 It was also raining heavily.
 This road is heavily used during weekends by tourists heading … Read More

 BELLARY, Karnataka: Nature lovers and wildlife activists have expressed grave concern over the severe threat to “Karadidham”, Asia’s first and biggest sloth bear sanctuary, located near Hampi in Bellary district following allotment of land for steel plants.